 Kreiva Academy provides a rigorous, transdisciplinary, real-world education

-In recent months, the resilience of the Kreiva community has shown in the face of one of the most challenging years for students, families, and educators alike.
-We have been so proud of our students who continue to meaningfully contribute and adapt in our new virtual and hybrid learning environments.
-Our teachers are continually seeking innovative and engaging ways to deliver instruction, build relationships with students, and reflect and build on what we are learning as we navigate what it means to teach during a pandemic.
-We are grateful to our Kreiva families for the support you continue to provide to your students and school community as we continue to make our way as a new, innovative charter school.
+During this past year, the resilience of the Kreiva community shown in the face of one of the most challenging times for students, families, and educators alike.
+We are so proud of our students who meaningfully contributed and adapted in our ever evolving learning environments.
+Our teachers were continually seeking innovative and engaging ways to deliver instruction, build relationships with students, and reflect and build on what we learned as we navigated what it means to teach during a pandemic.
+We are grateful to our Kreiva families for the support you provided to your students and school community as we make our way as a new, innovative charter school.

-In this Trimester’s Program of Studies, you will see the continued evolution of “Big Ideas” that started being developed during Trimester 1.
+In each Trimester’s Program of Studies, you will see the continued evolution of “Big Ideas” that are being developed during the year.
 Thank you for your continued support in our journey as an innovative and exemplary Project- and Competency-Based Charter School.

 The purpose of these documents is to create a set of sub-competencies (Learning Targets) for Kreiva Academy.
 These Learning Targets will serve as a clear link between the state-adopted standards and the competencies (credits) earned by students.
 In addition, they clarify learning so that students can more readily understand the purpose of—and track their progress towards—their understanding of topics.
 This also allows teachers to hone in on the important aspects of what they are teaching, setting a transparent standard for the minimum acceptable level of understanding.
 Because all classes at Kreiva Academy are interdisciplinary, this project sets the foundation for targets from all core subjects to be mixed and matched based on topics relevant to students.
 These topics will drive our modules (5-8 week classes), which make up the rigorous, engaging curriculum.

 Kreiva Academy Graduation Requirements